Burden of henselian valued fields in the Denef-Pas language: Preliminaries

 \subsection{Algebra of Valued Fields}

 We assume that the reader is familiar with the basic notions of valued fields.
 For more detail, refer to any textbook on valued fields, such as \cite{EP05}.
 Given a valuation $v$ on a field $K$, we denote the value group by $vK$, the residue field by $Kv$, the valuation ring by $\Ov$, and the maximal ideal by $\m_v$.
+If $(K,v)$ and $(K',v')$ are valued fields then a valued field isomorphism from $(K,v)$ to $(K',v')$ is a field isomorphism $\phi: K\to K'$ satisfying $v(x) < v(y)$ if and only if $v(\phi(x)) < v(\phi(y))$ for all $x,y\in K$.

 A particularly useful class of valued fields is the class of henselian valued fields.
 A valuation $v$ on a field $K$ is called henselian if one of the following equivalent conditions holds: \begin{enumerate} \item There is a unique valuation $w$ on the algebraic closure of $K$ such that $v = w|_K$ \item Every polynomial $p(X) = X^n + aX^{n-1} + \sum_{i=0}^{n-2}a_iX^i \in \Ov[X]$ with $v(a) = 0$ and $v(a_i) > 0$ for all $i$ has a root in $K$. \end{enumerate}